Cunningham Slaves in Shelby County, Alabama and other family information on Roebuck, Hawkins, Bowdon, and Welch.

 Elizabeth Welch Cunningham Roebuck, second wife of Alfred Hamilton Roebuck.
 The photograph is an ambrotype ( on glass).
 She died in 1873 nursing the sick in the Birmingham Alabama cholera epidemic.

 My mother's people were named Prentice.
 The first Prentice to come to America was a poor orphan boy named William who landed in Williamsburg, VA and was taken in as an apprentice by two merchants.
 He eventually purchased shares of the business.
 The Prentice Shop is still there after 300 years and is part of the Williamsburg experience.
 I have attended the African American Prentice family reunion here in Alabama and presented the "white" side of the family story from Colonial Williamsburg to Western Virginia to Kentucky to Sevier County, Tennessee, to Alabama.
+Yes, I went to the reunion, and got the tee-shirt to prove it!

 The story of the family is then continued to the present day "after slavery" by the "black" side of the family.
 It is an amazing experience.
 People from other parts of the country may not understand our openness and willingness to discuss and present our family history here, but it is a fascinating story when a family can be traced as living together over 300 years.

 Some readers may find this blog post unusual to say the least.
 This was the world into which I was born, with grandparents and great aunts and uncles telling stories of the Old Plantation days in detail as if the incidents had occurred only yesterday.
+Please email me if you think I can help you with these black and white families listed above, or any other Shelby County, Alabama family.